 Do not try to be something else with your products and services.
 Your customers will appreciate your honesty.

 5) Dos Equis: The Most Interesting Man in the World

-Most of you must know the man who is always surrounded by pretty women, the one who smokes Cuban cigars and not to forget, he ever is seen with Dos Equis beer.
-One of the key tools of an active campaign commercial for indulgent vices such as desserts, beer or any luxury items is to make it look cool.
+Most of you must know the man who is always surrounded by pretty women, the one who smokes Cuban cigars, and not to forget, he ever is seen with Dos Equis beer.
+One of the key tools of an active campaign commercial for indulgent vices such as desserts, beer, or any luxury items is to make it look cool.
 Dos Equis’s most interesting man in the world is the coolest advertisement guys to exist.

-The impact of his statement at the end of very commercial makes it more considerable.
+The impact of his statement at the end of every commercial makes it more considerable.
 He says, “I don’t always drink beer, but when I do, I prefer Dos Equis.
 Stay thirsty my friends.”